 - 5. An ellipsis is always a series of three dots.
-See CMOS 13.53 for the use of punctuation at the end of a sentence, e.g., or ...?
+See CMOS 13.53 for the use of punctuation at the end of a sentence, e.g., ... or ...?
 ELPI format is space ... space with no spaces between the dots.
-"How did you eat that so ... so fast?" - 6.
+"How did you eat that so ... so fast?"
+The preferred and best solution is to use Word's insert symbol option. - 6.
 Periods and commas always precede closing quotation marks, whether double or single.
 For the positioning of other marks, see CMOS 6:10. - 7.
 ELPI follows CMOS 6.63 for capitalization with colons.
 The first word following a colon is lowercase unless (a) the first word after the colon is a proper noun, (b) the colon introduces two or more related sentences, (c) the colon announces a definition, or (d) the colon preceded a speech in dialog or a quotation. - 8.
-To form plural possessives properly, we also follow CMOS.
-If the plural ends with -s, add an apostrophe-the boys' kites, the knights' chargers, General Motors' mission statement.
-If the plural doesn't end with -s, add 's-the children's teacher, the oxen's yoke, Jesus's. - 9.
+To form possessives properly, we also follow CMOS (7.16-19).
+If the singular noun ends with -s, add an apostrophe s-the bass's stripes, Jesus's robe, General Motors's mission statement.
+If the plural ends with s, just add an apostrophe-the Lincolns' marriage, the Williamses' house.
+If the plural doesn't end with -s, add 's-the children's teacher, the oxen's yoke. - 9.
 Semicolons are used to join two parts of a compound sentence in the absence of a conjunction.
 We prefer two sentences rather than the use of the semicolon. - a.
 Example: Howard moved the lamp from his desk; he replaced it with a telephone. - b.
 Preferred: Howard moved the lamp from his desk.
-He replaced it with a telephone. - 10.
-When using quotation marks, quoted words, phrases, and sentences run into the text are enclosed in double quotation marks.
+He replaced it with a telephone. - When using quotation marks, quoted words, phrases, and sentences run into the text are enclosed in double quotation marks.
 Single quotation marks enclose quotations within quotations.
 Double marks are used only when they come at the end of the larger quotation.
-Example: John said, "I love the advice 'never a borrower nor a lender be." - 11.
-ELPI prefers italics for inner dialog, words used for emphasis, and the first instance of a foreign language word. - a.
-Example: Heavens!
+Example: John said, "I love the advice 'never a borrower nor a lender be."" - 11.
+ELPI prefers italics for inner dialog, words used for emphasis, and the first instance of a foreign language word. - Example: Heavens!
 I never expected this. [she thought] I didn't think I'd win!
 Note: Descriptors such as "she thought" or "she wondered" or "he silently prayed" are not necessary with the italics.